-As indicated in Section 3.0.3.3.4.3 (Seafloor Devices), under Alternative 2, seafloor devices occur in the Northeast and Southeast U.S. Continental Shelf, and Gulf of Mexico Large Marine Ecosystems, as well as Gulf Stream Open Ocean Area-specifically within the Virginia Capes, Navy Cherry Point, Jacksonville, and Gulf of Mexico Range Complexes.
-Specific bays and inland waters could include Sandy Hook Bay, Earle, New Jersey; lower Chesapeake Bay, Hampton Roads, Virginia; Beaufort Inlet Channel, Morehead City, North Carolina; Cape Fear River, Wilmington, North Carolina; St. Andrew Bay, Panama City, Florida; Sabine Lake, Beaumont, Texas; and Corpus Christi Bay, Corpus Christi, Texas.
+As indicated in Section 3.0.3.3.4.3 (Seafloor Devices), under Alternative 2, use of seafloor devices under Alternative 2 would be the same as described for Alternative 1 and occur in all large marine ecosystems, as well as Gulf Stream Open Ocean Area and in inshore waterways.
+Specific bays and inshore waters could include Boston, Massachusetts; Sandy Hook Bay, Earle, New Jersey; Delaware Bay, Delaware; lower Chesapeake Bay, Hampton Roads, Virginia; Beaufort Inlet Channel, Morehead City, North Carolina; Cape Fear River, Wilmington, North Carolina; St. Andrew Bay, Panama City, Florida; Sabine Lake, Beaumont, Texas; and Corpus Christi Bay, Corpus Christi, Texas.

 Impacts to habitats from training activities under Alternative 2 are likely to be the same as those discussed above for Alternative 1 training exercises.
-The number of devices and locations in which they are used would be the same.
+The number of devices and locations in which they would be used would be the same.
 The impact of seafloor devices on marine habitats is likely to be inconsequential because: (1) the area exposed to the stressor is extremely small relative to overall availability of habitat of each type, (2) the activities are dispersed such that with the exception of precision mooring activities, few habitats would be exposed to multiple events, (3) impacts would be localized and those involving soft bottom would likely be temporary due to the dynamic nature of the habitats, and (4) sensitive habitats would tend to be avoided due to snagging or entanglement that could hinder recovery of the device.
 Activities involving seafloor devices are not expected to yield any discernable impacts on the overall availability or quality of habitat.